PS-Wizard/dsa/array-hashing/notes.md

 (sorted[current_idx + 1] == sorted[current_idx])? => if so, it contains duplicate
 ```
 - This is O(n log n), because it takes (n log n ) to sort the array first
+- Better, but it can probably get better

 ### Best approach (hashmap; surprise lol)
+turns out the best approach is just, throwing a hashmap at the problem
 ```go
 func HasDuplicateHashMap(nums []int) bool {
 	seen := make(map[int]int)